Retention

 What Win-Back Success Looks Like

-• Revenue recovered: Typically 3–8% of total churned MRR
+• Revenue recovered: Typically 3 to 8% of total churned MRR

 These numbers might seem small, but they compound.
-If you churn 15 customers per month and win back 2 of them, that's 24 extra customers per year — potentially $15,000–$30,000 in recovered annual revenue.
+If you churn 15 customers per month and win back 2 of them, that's 24 extra customers per year, potentially $15,000 to $30,000 in recovered annual revenue.
+Track the impact on your [customer lifetime value](/ltv-calculator) and [net revenue retention](/nrr-calculator).

 Automating Win-Back Campaigns